kailash-manasarovar/statement/docs/timeline/2023/august.md

 - I'm still obsessed with the trumpet teacher and think about him constantly.
 - It's as if I'm having a conversation with him online and we're in love with each other.
 - I connect with an old friend on Facebook, Matthew Copeland.
-- Matthew Copeland's mum Jill had been to the region one time.
-- He always went on about his dad being a "porn king".
-- I thought he was just talking shite.
-- He had an uncle he always spoke of who I never met.
-- Was his uncle, Ugly?
-That would be just crrrraaazzzzzzzyyyyy! wuddunit.
-- I tell him I'm in love with a man and I believe I have an audience on Twitter so I'm DJ'ing to them using the `#MaSelecta` hashtag.
+- I tell Matthew I'm in love with a man and I believe I have an audience on Twitter so I'm DJ'ing to them using the `#MaSelecta` hashtag.
 - I tell him it's the chirps (chat up) of the century.

 ![maff](../../content/messages/mc-1.png)